Artivism

 In my own social circles, I began asking men about the topic of women’s safety, using the “We Claim the Night” protests as a starting point.
 From my conversations, I concluded that most men in my circle were well-informed about the protests.
 I found that there was a significant difference in the experience of safety between men and women, but that men didn’t know much about women’s everyday experiences with insecurity.

-To engage men in this topic, I wanted to use my findings to create a project in which I showcase women’s everyday experiences with insecurity and, through interviews, invite men to respond to them.
+To engage the men in this topic, I wanted to use my findings to create a project in which I showcase women’s everyday experiences with insecurity and, through interviews, invite men to respond to them.
 By having men respond, I aim to demonstrate through my project that men must be included in this discussion to foster greater understanding and recognition.

 Maak jouw eigen website met JouwWeb